Germany to agree to Brexit delay but France sets conditions as May arrives in Paris

 Asked before talks if the government had shown any willingness to countenance a customs union, John McDonnell, its finance policy chief, told reporters: “Not yet, not even changes in language that I detect, but we’ll see what comes out this afternoon.”

-McDonnell said a customs union with the EU, seen as the most likely area for compromise but so far resisted by May’s government, was the first item on the agenda for the talks, which were to include finance minister Philip Hammond.
+McDonnell said a customs union with the EU, seen as the most likely area for compromise but so far resisted by May’s government, was the first item on the agenda for the talks, which were to include Chancellor Philip Hammond.

 The idea of a softer Brexit is anathema to eurosceptics in May’s Conservative party who have helped to defeat her divorce deal three times this year.

-Meanwhile, British lawmakers on Tuesday approved by a 420-110 margin May’s plan to seek to delay Brexit to June 30 while she tries to reach a compromise with Labour.
+Meanwhile, MPs on Tuesday approved by a 420-110 margin May’s plan to seek to delay Brexit to June 30 while she tries to reach a compromise with Labour.

 Without an extension, Britain would leave the EU at 2200 GMT on Friday without transition arrangements to cushion the economic shock.